 Child endangerment refers actions that are negligent and harm and endanger a child.
 For example, leaving a child unattended in a car for longer than 15 minutes, or physically disciplining a child, both constitute child endangerment offenses.
 The penalties for child endangerment can be quite serious, and the stigma of the offense could also harm a person’s relationship with other family members as well as members of their community.
-If a person has been charged with a child endangerment offense, they should consult a West Palm Beach child endangerment lawyer.
-An experienced risk of injury attorney could advocate for them.
+If a person has been charged with this offense, they should consult a West Palm Beach child endangerment Lawyer.
+An experienced risk of injury Attorney could advocate for them.

 Charges and Penalties Associated with Leaving a Child Unattended in a Car

 Leaving children unattended or unsupervised in a motor vehicle is one of the most common child endangerment charges.
-This offense is covered by Florida Statute 316.6135, which says that any parent, legal guardian, or other person responsible for a child younger than six years of age may not leave the child unattended or unsupervised in a motor vehicle for a period in excess of 15 minutes, for any period of time the motor vehicle is running, or if the health of the child is in danger and the child appears to be in distress.
+This offense is covered by Florida Statute 316.6135.
+It says that any parent, legal guardian, or other person responsible for a child younger than six years of age may not leave the child unattended or unsupervised in a motor vehicle for a period in excess of 15 minutes, for any period of time the motor vehicle is running, or if the health of the child is in danger and the child appears to be in distress.
 That is a second-degree misdemeanor punishable by up to 60 days in jail.

 If someone leaves a child in a car while the car is running, that is not as unsafe as it would be if it were not running, especially in the Florida heat.
 If the car is running and someone leaves a child for more than 15 minutes, that is an infraction punishable by a fine of up to $500.
 If someone leaves a person alone in a car for an excess of 15 minutes, the car is not running, and it causes great bodily harm, permanent disability, permanent disfigurement to a child, that is punishable by up to five years in prison.
-A West Palm Beach child endangerment lawyer could devote the time and resources necessary to achieve a positive outcome in this type of child endangerment case.
+A West Palm Beach Lawyer could devote the time and resources necessary to achieve a positive outcome in this type of child endangerment case.

 Officer Protocol Upon Finding a Child Unattended in a Car

-After a child endangerment arrest, what normally happens in West Palm Beach is that the Department of Children and Families (DCF) is called.
+After a child endangerment arrest, what normally happens is that the Department of Children and Families (DCF) is called.
 The Department of Children and Families has the responsibility to investigate whether or not the children and/or any other family member could benefit from the services of the Department.

 The services of the Department can include education, rehabilitation, taking possession of the child, having the child declared a dependent child, and placing them in foster care.
 Foster care can be with a relative or it could be with a stranger.
 If there is an arrest for child endangerment, normally the Department of Children and Families is called to investigate the well-being of the child and whether or not any services need to be provided to that child or to the child’s family to better protect the child in the future.
-A West Palm Beach Attorney could protect an individual’s rights during a DCF investigation.
+A West Palm Beach Attorney could protect an individual’s rights during a DCF investigation and child endangerment cases.